 Bartel Artwork

-I make list things and lots of sketches are.
-I might decide on certain limits such as whether I want function to be important, or I am looking for a sculptural statement.
-This helps to clarify problem and the project.
-During the preparation stage it is common to give up, but expect to succeed eventually.
-These activities serve to both expand the realm of ideas while simultaneously eliminating some of the most untenable ideas.
+I make lots of sketches that combine previously unconnected things.
+Discoveries are assessed on the basis of originality, how evocative they are, whether it seems technically attainable, and so on.
+However, it important not reject anything too soon.
+During the preparation stage it is common to give up, but remain expectant.
+The artist is confident that to success will emerge eventually.
+These preliminary activities serve to both expand the realm of ideas while simultaneously eliminating some of the most untenable ideas.
 All this is done with the expectation that insight and illumination is on the way.

 Insight

-Insight emerges from the subconsious because of the previous preparation.
-The mind is ready to discover it.
-This is sometimes at a much later date when it is least expected.
+Insight may come at a much later date when it is least expected.
 The problem suddenly has a tentative solution.
 It is not yet art.
 It is moving to the next level.
-Many problem solutions benefit from another round of scenario making.
+Many problem solutions benefit from repeated rounds of scenario making during the making of the work.
 When a creative idea comes to mind, it effects many other parts of the project.
 Everything is connected.
 When one part is done differently, all the other parts need to account for this.
 It takes a lot of imagination and more experimentation to see what will happen.
 I ask myself, “Now that I have a feasible theory or idea, what else would happen if I did it this way, or this way, or this way, etc.

 Style?